 Focuses on national and international policy processes, institutions, and dimensions that comprise maritime policy systems at the national and international levels.
 Influences and constraints that affect policy formulation and implementation are investigated, including how human values, institutions, cultures, and history shape maritime issues and policy responses.
-Theoretical and methodological frameworks in public policy. such as the tragedy of the commons and public choice theory, are used to assess the efficiency, effectiveness, and efficacy of U.S. and international maritime policies and policy systems at the beginning of the 21st century.
+Theoretical and methodological frameworks in public policy, such as the tragedy of the commons and public choice theory, are used to assess the efficiency, effectiveness, and efficacy of U.S. and international maritime policies and policy systems at the beginning of the 21st century.
 Topics include developments in ocean and waterways use since mid-century and contemporary challenges in maritime governance, safety, and security.

-Credit Hours: 3.00 Format: Seminar Prerequisites: 2355 Projected Offering: Fall
+Prerequisites: 2355; 1/c only Projected Offering: Fall